sitespeedio/sitespeed.io/docs/important/index.md

 ---
 layout: default
-title: Important information on how we work in sitespeed.io and related projects.
+title: How we work.
-description: Start here if you are new to sitespeed.io or web performance testing.
+description: Learn more on how we work with privacy, COC and sustainability.
-keywords: introduction, getting started, documentation, web performance, sitespeed.io
+keywords: privacy, code of conduct, open source, sustainability, sitespeed.io
 nav: documentation
 category: sitespeed.io
 image: https://www.sitespeed.io/img/sitespeed-2.0-twitter.png
-twitterdescription: Introduction for sitespeed.io.
+twitterdescription: Learn more on how we work with privacy, COC and sustainability.
 ---

 # Important